Let’s Get Phygital (Huh?!?)

 - What changes would you recommend with regard to safely and effectively interacting with your branch co-workers?

-- What changes would you recommend with regard to safely and effectively interacting with our credit union members?
+- What changes would you recommend with regard to safely and effectively interacting with our customers?

-- What potential branch enhancements do you think are most important to our members?
+- What potential branch enhancements do you think are most important to our customers?

 - As an organization, what should we proactively plan for to best prepare for another COVID variant or disrupter to our business and/or community?

-- As a valued member of (your CU name here}, what concerns — if any — do you have about visiting your local branch?
+- As a valued customer of (your bank name here}, what concerns — if any — do you have about visiting your local branch?

 - What suggestions do you have that we should consider in order to improve your experience in our branch?